agentm/project-m36/README.markdown

 ## Introduction

 Project:M36 implements a relational algebra engine as inspired by the writings of Chris Date.
+Project:M36 supports both SQL and TutorialD interactive access.

 ## Quick Install

-Project:M36 can be downloaded and run via docker, which supports Windows 10, macOS, and Linux.
+Project:M36 can be downloaded and run via docker, which supports Windows 10+, macOS, and Linux.

-Run `docker run -it projectm36/project-m36 tutd` to start the TutorialD command line interface.
+Run `docker run -it projectm36/project-m36 tutd` to start the [TutorialD](docs/tutd_tutorial.markdown) command line interface.

+Run `docker run -it projectm36/project-m36 sqlegacy` to start the [SQLegacy](docs/sqlegacy.markdown) (SQL dialect) command line interface.

 ## Description